fermyon/developer/content/spin/v3/contributing-spin.md

 ## Code of Conduct

-First, any contribution and interaction on any Fermyon project MUST follow our [code of conduct](https://www.fermyon.com/code-of-conduct).
+First, any contribution and interaction on the Spin project MUST follow our [code of conduct](https://github.com/fermyon/spin/blob/main/CODE_OF_CONDUCT.md).
 Thank you for being part of an inclusive and open community!

 If you plan on contributing anything complex, please go through the issue and PR